tcallsen/video-conversion-rest-api/README.md

   ]'
 ```

-Once processing has completed, the transcoded video will be available in S3 at the path `${S3_BUCKET_NAME}/swap/output.mp4`, and an optional webhook will be fired to `BATCH_CALLBACK_URL` that can notify other systems.
+For this sample request, the transcoded video would be available in S3 at path `${S3_BUCKET_NAME}/swap/output.mp4` once processing is complete.

 ### Transcoding Options

-The FFmpeg configuration is defined in the `format` property of the `POST` body.
+The FFmpeg configuration is defined in the `format` property of the `POST` body of the REST request.
 Any transcoding options that are not provided will be populated with the following defaults:

 ```
 [